“means of obtaining successively closer approximations to the solution of a problem”

 With performance under some sort of control, it was time to start building up the layers of data piece by piece.
 Soon we began to run into memory issues again, as a large number of layers began to kill performance.
 For what seemed like months we would step forward then back – trying different approaches in the code, different ways represent the weather information.
 Eventually, we made the decision to show a reduced set of layers on lower memory devices so that we didn’t have to compromise on the full vision for devices with over 1GB of memory.
 Gradually it began to take shape.
 We added particle effects with emitters, then moving looped images, then back to a different type of emitter, all the time tiptoeing around memory constraint and performance.

-But after over 400 builds, and countless thousands of design decisions, the weather wheel, the only icon free – animated data visualisation Weather App was finally launched onto the App Store.
+So after over 400 builds, and countless thousands of design decisions, the weather wheel, “an icon free – animated data visualisation Weather App” finally set sail in the App Store.

 The Weather Wheel is an example of extreme iterative design, one that was only really possible due to the unique circumstances of the project’s inception and the teams’ determined motivation to make it work however long it took.
 I learnt much from going through the process, and would definitely approach things somewhat differently now.
 In summary, if you are building something unique and new, iterative design is an important and useful tool.
 It’s an exploration, a hunt to track down the solution.